Kneaded That

 Picture of finished dough for sourdough discard bagels.

-Step 3: Once the dough has been thoroughly kneaded and passes the windowpane test, let it rest in a warm place covered with a wet towel or cling wrap for 60-90 minutes.
+Step 3: First rise: Once the dough is thoroughly kneaded and passes the windowpane test, cover with a wet towel or cling wrap and let it rest in a warm place for 60–90 minutes.

 Picture of uncooked sourdough discard bagels.

-Step 4: Once the dough has doubled, turn it out onto a floured surface and split it into 6 equal pieces (if you want to be technical, each piece will be about 130-135g in weight).
-Use your finger to poke through the center of the dough ball and stretch it out to look like a bagel or donut.
-The holes will shrink while baking and rising so give it a really good stretch if you want a pronounced hole at the end.
+Step 4: Shape: Once doubled, turn the dough onto a floured surface and divide into 6 equal pieces (about 130–135g each).
+Poke your finger through the center of each ball and stretch it into a bagel shape.
+The holes shrink as they rise and bake, so stretch generously if you want a pronounced hole.

 Picture of uncooked sourdough discard bagels after rising.